Some people believe they are UFOs; others, the ghosts of Spanish conquistadors.

 “Minimum government.
 Maximum freedom.”

-While there, I spoke with residents about living in the area’s extreme remoteness.
+While there, I spoke with residents about living in such extreme remoteness.
 To a one, they love it.
 They prefer the natural setting, the solitude, the peace and quiet.
 They take pride in their separateness and independence.

 I was expecting to meet staunch conservatives in this secluded part of Texas, but most of the people I encountered describe themselves as libertarians.